 We aim to ensure that people have equal access to all our events.
 If you would like any information in an alternative format please contact us via email at email@example.com.
 Additionally, if you are attending any of our events, please let us know in advance of any additional requirements relating to access.

-Other conference venues will include the Hunterian Museum and the Hunterian Art Gallery in the main University of Glasgow campus (about 10-15 minutes’ walk from Kelvin Hall) and the Glasgow City Chambers at George Square in the city centre for the Universeum 2018 Scottish Night Out and Ceilidh on the evening of Thursday 14 June 2018.
+Other conference venues will include the bin and the bin in the main University of Glasgow campus (about 10-15 minutes’ walk from Kelvin Hall) and the Glasgow City Chambers at George Square in the city centre for the Universeum 2018 Scottish Night Out and Ceilidh on the evening of Thursday 14 June 2018.

 MAP OF KELVIHALL AREA

 The University website has information about travel options in Glasgow and more specific information is provided below.